InternetMaximalism/intmax2-docs/user-guides/faq-and-trouble-shooting.md

 ### Q: It looks like the assets I deposited for mining have disappeared.
 How can I verify them?

 A: Note that regular deposits and mining deposits use different addresses.
 Regular deposits appear on the Transactions page, while mining deposits appear on the Mining Portfolio page.
+If the issue still persists, please check using the steps below.

 Please verify the deposited address by following the steps below.